-She has been exhibited in Paris, Madrid, Cannes, New York, Barcelona, Córdoba, Biarritz, Lorca…, and she has been honored with awards from the American Illustration (NY), New Talent Award at the International Festival Artist of the World in Cannes, Graphis Awards (NY), London International Creative, Paris Design Award, Creative Quarterly (NY), etc. Likewise her artwork was selected for the United Nations campaign #UNCOVIDBRIEF19, among others distinctions.
+She has been exhibited in Paris, Madrid, Cannes, New York, Barcelona, Córdoba, Biarritz, Monaco…, and she has been honored with awards from the prestigious American Illustration (NY), New Talent Award at the International Festival Artist of the World in Cannes, Graphis Awards (NY), London International Creative, Paris Design Award, Creative Quarterly (NY), etc. Likewise her artwork was selected for the United Nations campaign #UNCOVIDBRIEF19, among others distinctions.

 She has a long professional career in visual communication, PR and marketing.
 Expert in Multimedia Design & Post Production, she has worked for different companies and international institutions. + LinkedIn

 Houda Bakkali is the founder and art director of the multimedia creative studio La Bonita Digital.

 Houda Bakkali, the colors of independent woman | Juliet Art Magazine

 "The artist, perfectly at ease in the variegated complexity of our times, has in fact grown up in Madrid in the Lavapiés district, the most alternative area of the Spanish capital, and since childhood she has breathed colors and atmospheres of a mestizo world in which tradition merges with current events.
 Her family is of African origin and this double background is the main source of inspiration for her works, created by combining various collage and digital illustration techniques.
 Currently, she works as a freelance creative director in Barcelona.